i30817/libretrofuzz/README.rst

   [default: ~/.config/retroarch/retroarch.cfg]

 Options:
-  --playlist TEXT       Playlist name to download thumbnails for.
-If not
+  --playlist NAME       Playlist name with labels used for thumbnail fuzzy
-                        provided, asked from the user.
+                        matching.
+If not provided, asked from the user.
-  --system TEXT         Directory in the server to download thumbnails.
-If not
+  --system NAME         Directory name in the server to download thumbnails.
-                        provided, asked from the user.
+                        If not provided, asked from the user.
-  --filter TEXT         Filename glob filter for game labels in the playlist,
+  --reset FILTER        Restricts downloads to game labels globs - not paths -
-                        you can add this option more than once.
-This is the only way to force a refresh from inside the program if the thumbnails already exist in the cache.
+                        in the playlist, can be used multiple times and matches reset thumbnails, --reset '*' downloads all.
   --no-merge            Disables missing thumbnails download for a label if
                         there is at least one in cache to avoid mixing thumbnails from different server directories on
                         repeated calls.
-No effect if called with filter since filters delete every match before download.
+No effect if called with --reset.
-  --no-fail             Always download for any score.
-Best used with filter.
+  --no-fail             Download any score.
+Best used with --reset as filter.
   --no-meta             Ignores () delimited metadata and may cause false
                         positives.
 Forced with --before.
   --hack                Matches [] delimited metadata and may cause false
                         positives, Best used if the hack has thumbnails.
                         Ignored with --before.
-  --no-subtitle         Ignores subtitles, ' - ' or ': ' style.
-Best used if
+  --no-subtitle         Ignores subtitles after ' - ' or ': ' from both the
-                        the playlist labels have no subtitles.
-Note that ':' can only occur in local labels, not on libretro names, so that only matches a long local label to a short name on the server, and in that case you should first try without this option, since long names are more common on the server.
+                        server names and labels.
+Best used with --reset, unless all of the playlist has no subtitles.
+Note, ':' can not occur in server filenames, so if the server has ``Name_ subtitle.png`` and not ``Name - subtitle.png`` (uncommon), you should try first without this option.
   --rmspaces            Instead of uniquifying spaces in normalization, remove
                         them, for playlists with no spaces in the labels.
   --before TEXT         Use only the part of the label before TEXT to match.
-                        TEXT may not be inside of a parenthesis of any kind, may cause false positives but some labels do not have traditional separators.
+                        TEXT may not be inside of brackets of any kind, may cause false positives but some labels do not have traditional separators.
 Forces metadata to be ignored.
   --install-completion  Install completion for the current shell.
   --show-completion     Show completion for the current shell, to copy it or